fuzhufozhu/ali_lot/intl.en-US/User Guide/Rules/Data Forwarding/Compare data forwarding solutions.md

 |Restrictions|Guidelines|References|
 |:-----------|:---------|:---------|
 |See [Function Compute limits](https://partners-intl.aliyun.com/help/doc-detail/51907.htm).| -   Applicable to scenarios where users can customize data processing or are required to simplify the development and operation processes.
--   When a message is failed to be forwarded by using the rules engine after making the maximum retries, the message will be dropped.
+-   When a message fails to be forwarded by using the rules engine after making the maximum retries, the message will be dropped.
 Make sure that you are fully aware of any impacts of data loss or delay on your business.

  | -   [Create and configure a rule](reseller.en-US/User Guide/Rules/Data Forwarding/Create and configure a rule.md#)
 -   [Forward data to Function Compute](reseller.en-US/User Guide/Rules/Data Forwarding Examples/Forward data to Function Compute.md#)